the-cube0001/pyencrypt/README.md

 Replace `<file>` with the name of the file you want to encrypt/decrypt, and `<passcode>` with the passcode you want to use to encrypt and decrypt the file.

+If no passcode is specified using the --code argument, the script prompts the user to enter a passcode at runtime.
+This allows the user to securely enter the passcode without it being visible on the command line.

 made by the_cube#0001 on discord comments were added by the_cube#0001 on discord